KC-7/jest-simon-game/README.md

 To run a frontend (HTML, CSS, Javascript only) application in Gitpod:

-1. In the terminal, type:

-`python3 -m http.server`
+1. In the terminal, type: `python3 -m http.server`

-2. A blue button should appear to click: _Make Public_
+2. A blue button should appear to click: ___Make Public___

-3. Another blue button should appear to click: _Open Browser_
+3. Another blue button should appear to click: ___Open Browser___

+## How to install Jest

+To install Jest:

+1. Type `npm init` into the terminal.

+2. Use default settings for all except **test command**, type `jest` here.

+3. When the package.json file has been installed, type `npm install --save-dev jest`

+Note, a previous version of Jest was installed in this project, I did this by entering the following for step 3. `npm install --save-dev jest@26.6.3`

 ## Credits